July 9, 2024

 Diseases

 • Root Rot: Caused by overwatering.
-Improve drainage and avoid waterlogged soil.
+Improve the drainage and avoid waterlogged soil.

 • Powdery Mildew: White, powdery fungus on leaves.
-Ensure good air circulation and treat with fungicide if necessary.
+Make sure you have good air circulation and treat with fungicide if necessary.

 Troubleshooting Growth Issues